 After a trial involving only the '514 patent on June 18, 2020, the District Court issued a judgment finding all claims of the '514 patent invalid for lack of adequate written description.
 On appeal, the Federal Circuit affirmed the District Court's judgment.
 Biogen's petition for rehearing was denied.
-The deadline for Biogen to file a petition seeking review by the U.S. Supreme Court has not yet passed.
+Biogen's petition seeking review by the U.S. Supreme Court is pending.

 On July 13, 2018, MPI filed an IPR petition challenging the '514 patent based only on obviousness.
 On February 5, 2020, the PTAB issued a final written decision finding the claims not obvious.
-MPI's appeal of the PTAB decision is stayed pending resolution of any request by Biogen for U.S. Supreme Court review of the Federal Circuit's affirmance of the District Court's invalidity judgment.
+MPI's appeal of the PTAB decision is stayed pending resolution of Biogen's request for U.S. Supreme Court review of the Federal Circuit's affirmance of the District Court's invalidity judgment.